Department Admission Requirements

 - Transfer students must complete a minimum of 15 upper-division credits in anthropology at the UW.

 Options in the Major

-In addition to the standard anthropology course of study, three options are available in the anthropology major:
+In addition to the standard anthropology course of study, four options are available in the anthropology major:

 - Medical Anthropology and Global Health option: The study of topics relating to health, illness, and healing from sociocultural, biocultural, clinically applied, public health, and other related perspectives.

 - Anthropology of Globalization option: The study of today's increasingly interconnected and multicultural world, focusing on both contemporary and historical patterns of global exchange.